maass77627/filmmaster/README.md

 ## Usage

-type filmmaster in the command line
+type ruby bin/filmmaster in the command line

 ## Development